shieldgenerator7/CreatureCombat/CreatureCombatWyl_NewPlayerGuide.md

 -   A method to determine who goes first.
 Dice, rock paper scissors, “youngest goes first”, etc work well for this
 -   A way to remember whose turn it is.
 Just remembering it works well for this, but you can also use a stuffed animal to pass around

+# Deck Rules

+When you make your own creature deck, here are the rules it must follow:

+-   The point cost total of creatures in the deck must be 100 or less.
+The point cost is displayed on the bottom right corner of each creature.
+-   You may have any number of copies of a creature
+-   At least one creature in the deck must be named.
+A named creature is one that has a name written in its pet name field
+-   That’s it

+When you make your own landmark deck, here are the rules it must follow:

+-   It must contain exactly 5 landmark cards
+-   You may only have 1 copy of each landmark in your deck
+-   Landmarks may share the same terrains

 # Setup

 Shuffle all players’ landmarks into one big pile.

 Each player sets their creature deck (called their “army”) on the table, and turns a named creature face up on top of it.
 A “named creature” is a creature with a name written in the pet name field.

+# Zones

+There are 3 zones:

+-   Army (each player)
+-   Battle (only 1)
+    -   Hand (each player)
+-   Resting (each player)

+Each player has an army zone, which has every creature that a player can deploy to a landmark.

+The battle zone includes the current landmark and all creatures at that landmark.

+Each player has a hand, which contains all creatures deployed to that landmark but who haven’t arrived yet.
+When a player plays that creature, that creature arrives at the landmark.
+This zone is part of the battle zone.

+Each player has a Rest zone, where their creatures go to rest between battles.

 # Round